 - Corpse flower to bloom at U.S. Botanic Garden, July 2016

 Join our press list -- receive press releases, invitation to media previews and events, and other information.

-In 1820, the U.S. Congress granted land for a national botanic garden.
-The U.S. Botanic Garden was formally founded in 1850.
-It is part of the Legislative Branch of government and administered through the Architect of the Capitol.
+In 1820, the U.S. Congress granted land for a national botanic garden, and it is the oldest continuously operating botanic garden in the country.
+It is part of the Legislative Branch of government, and has been administered through the Architect of the Capitol since 1934.

-The U.S. Botanic Garden is a living plant museum and accredited by the American Association of Museums.
+The U.S. Botanic Garden is a living plant museum and accredited by the American Association of Museums and Botanical Garden Conservation International.
 There are three public components of the U.S. Botanic Garden:

-- The Conservatory houses the following displays and exhibits: Garden Court, The Tropics, Plant Adaptations, Garden Primeval, Hawaii, World Deserts, Medicinal Plants, Orchids, Mediterranean, Rare and Endangered Species, Southern Exposure (seasonally), Children's Garden (seasonally), and temporary exhibits in the East and West Galleries.
+- The Conservatory houses the following displays and exhibits: Garden Court, The Tropics, Plant Adaptations, Primeval Garden, Hawaii, World Deserts, Medicinal Plants, Orchids, Mediterranean, Rare and Endangered Species, Southern Exposure (seasonally), Children's Garden (seasonally), and temporary exhibits in the East and West Galleries.

-- The National Garden features a Regional Garden of Mid-Atlantic Native plants, a Rose Garden devoted to the national flower, a Butterfly Garden, a First Ladies Water Garden, and an amphitheater.
+- The National Garden features a Regional Garden of Mid-Atlantic native plants, a Rose Garden devoted to the national flower, a Pollinator Garden, a First Ladies Water Garden, and an Amphitheater.

 The U.S. Botanic Garden maintains more than 12,000 accessions, comprising about 65,000 plants for exhibition, study, conservation and exchange with other institutions.
 Noteworthy collections include economic plants, medicinal plants, orchids, carnivorous plants, cacti and succulents, Mid-Atlantic native plants and ferns.
 Several specimen date from the U.S. Exploring Expedition (1838-1842).